xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 ### Crystal

-When using FFI in Crystal, it’s important to:
+When using FFI in Crystal, it's important to:

 - Keep track of objects that are referenced by pointers passed to C code to prevent them from being garbage collected too early.
-- Be aware that Crystal’s GC doesn’t automatically manage memory outside of its runtime.
+- Be aware that Crystal's GC doesn't automatically manage memory outside of its runtime.
 - Use appropriate memory management techniques to ensure stability when working with external libraries.

 ```crystal showLineNumbers